gabrielbreshears/notes/csBasics/commandline.md

 - `head` displays first 10 lines of files
 - `tail` you know what this does
 - `wc` word count displays how many lines, words, and bytes (in that order!) of a text
+- `history` list all commands you entered.
+pro-tip: pipe history to less to make it searchable
+- `pwd` print working directory
+- `mkdir` makes a directory
+- `rmdir` removes empty directory
+- `rm -rf` deletes it all!
+BE CAREFUL with this one

 ## Useful Optional Forms Examples